spastorino/all-hands-2020/src/eligibility.md

-# Elibility
+# Eligibility

-In general, we intend to the event to be open to people who are actively participating in the Rust organization.
+In general, we intend the event to be open to people who are actively participating in the Rust organization.
 In some cases, that's a bit hard to define precisely.

 ## Inclusiveness

 It is our intention for the All Hands to be an inclusive event.
-We would like in particular that every contriutor should be able to attend independent of their financial and social status.
-For this reason, we will provide sponsorship as well as supporting remote participation.
+We would like in particular that every contributor should be able to attend, independent of their financial and social status.
+For this reason, we will provide sponsorship as well as support remote participation.

 ## Team members and working group participants